PushpaH/AKSRunner/README.md

-This project is consist with a sample Action pipeline that can be used to apply chnages to Azure Container App Environment by running Azure CLI command.
+# This project consists of a sample Action pipelines that can be used to apply changes to an Azure Resources by running Azure CLI commands.

-Pre-requirement before running the pipeline
+## Pre-requirement before running the pipeline

-Create a Azure service principle and add the values as GitHubAction Secrets Azure CLI Command
+#### Create an Azure service principal and add the values as GitHub Action secrets under AZURE_CREDENTIALS.

-What is the expected Chagge
+#### * Pipeline YAMLs

+1. maintenancewindow.yml

+The following Azure CLI command is executed by maintenancewindow.yml to create a maintenance window for an Azure Container App Environment.
+This ensures that all non-critical updates are performed during the specified maintenance period.

+az containerapp env maintenance-config add \
+  --resource-group \
+  --environment  \
+  --weekday  \
+  --start-hour-utc  \
+  --duration

+Example: